emiflair/WaZhop/client/src/components/MOBILE_RESPONSIVE_DOCS.md

 # Mobile Responsiveness Documentation

-Complete guide to mobile-optimized components and best practices in WaShop.
+Complete guide to mobile-optimized components and best practices in WaZhop.

 ## 📱 Overview